NileshChandekar/cephalocon/README.md

 For example, we could set a daily limit on the number of requests or data transferred, thereby controlling costs and preventing unexpected overages.
 This would be particularly useful for businesses that require predictable expenses and budgeting.

-By integrating financial operations and payment limitations into our Lab setup, we can provide a more comprehensive and customer-centric solution, helping to drive revenue and growth for our business.

 To test the payment limitations, let's update the `payment.py` file by changing the `limit` value to 0.0001.
 This will simulate a payment limit that can be reached relatively quickly.